Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Why Do We Do Half Step Down Tuning?

-A half step down tune sounds a little different from a song played in standard tuning.
-And while you can use it in any genre, it’s most common in metal and hard rock.
+A half step down tune sounds a little different from a song played in standard guitar tuning.
+And while playing guitar with this tunning can be used in any genre of music, it’s most common in metal and hard rock.
 Both of these genres tend to lean toward a “heavy” sound.
 Tuning this way can give you that heavier sound, and it also lends a distinctive “crunchiness” to the distortion that’s often used.

 This lower tuning makes it easier to play with heavier gauge strings that help you create an even heavier sound.
 And since it lowers string tension, it makes string bending easier while lessening hand, finger, and wrist fatigue.

 If you’re relatively new to alternate tunings or just want to know your options, check out this useful chart of alternate tunings for guitar.

 Ways to Tune Your Guitar Half Step Down

 Luckily, you don’t need a special half step down guitar tuner or any other special gear to tune a guitar half step down.
 All you need to do is grab your guitar tuner and tune each string to the appropriate pitch.
 Many guitar tuners only use the sharp versions of notes (not flats), so make sure you remember that this drop tuning is D#/G#/C#/F#/A#/D#.

 There is an alternate method to tuning a half step down.
 This one is great to use if you’re playing out somewhere and have forgotten the pitch names.
 Simply place a capo on your guitar’s first fret and then tune to standard tuning.
 Standard tuning is E/A/D/G/B/E, from the sixth (thickest) string to the first (thinnest) string.
 This gives you a quick, easy half step tuner in a pinch.